your-mom-spec-ops/Scratchppuccin/README.md

 # INSTALL INSTRUCTIONS
-(Pictures are from Firefox [Technically Librewolf]) First, choose your flavours.
-There's Mocha, Macchiato (i always misspell that one), Frappé, and Latte.
-That list is from Dark --> Light.
-(Only light mode is Latte)
+(Pictures are from Firefox)
+First, choose your flavour.

 Next, download your version from the releases page.